TrueChoice-Solutions/.github/docs/pull_request_template.md

 # Examples
 Update in XML key, update in naming of a command/flag, sprite updates

+# Updates
-# Updates: What is being changed?
+What is being changed?

 (Medium to low level) In bullet points, what changes does the pull request contain?